-RDM is an integral part of good research practices.
-Hanken students and researchers are responsible for complying with good data management practices that include Hanken's ethical research guidelines on the management and sharing of research data, data security and data protection in accordance with legislation and research integrity.
+Effective and responsible RDM is an integral part and essential requirement of good scientific practices and research skills.
+Hanken students and researchers are responsible for complying with Hanken's ethical guidelines and good data management practices in accordance with relevant legislations and research integrity.
 Departments and principal investigators ought to familiarize students and research staff with good data management practices.
 See Instructions for supervisors.

-Follow the stages and checklist outlined in Data management process at Hanken.
-These concrete stages with descriptions, as well as must-dos, in each stage offer students and researchers, respectively, comprehensive and thorough guides that you can trace the whole data management process easily, clearly, and closely.
+Follow the flowcharts or stages outlined in Data management processes at Hanken.
+The instructions and templates in each stage offer students and researchers, respectively, guidance that you can trace and complete the whole data management process.

-In RDM, research data are generally understood as digital datasets generated, processed, and used in scientific research, and can include
+Digital datasets generated, processed, and used in scientific research can be:

 Benefits of managing research data include:

-We also provide training in creating data management plans and in data management and data protection throughout your research lifecycle.
-Training is offered both as part of studies and as staff training.
+We also provide trainings to support you to complete various RDM tasks throughout your research lifecycle.
+Trainings are offered both as part of studies and as staff training.
 More information, see Courses and workshops.